orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/hyperspectral.rst

                                     -nbcomp 10

-As the local Rx needs to compute correlation matrices, applying dimensionality reduction as a preprocessing step will significantly reduce the computational cost of the algorithm.
+As the local Rx needs to compute and invert a correlation matrix on each pixel, applying dimensionality reduction as a preprocessing step will significantly reduce the computational cost of the algorithm.

 The local Rx detection use a sliding window to compute an anomaly score on each pixel.